michael-borck/fbl-six-months-later/source/presentation.md

 1. **Administrative Efficiency** → Email, summaries, reports
 2. **Teaching Enhancement** → Slides, scenarios, examples
-3. **Student Support** → Feedback, personalization, 24/7 access
+3. **Student Support** → Feedback, personalisation, 24/7 access

 *Freeing time for uniquely human work*

 Despite the different applications, three common patterns emerge across all disciplines.
 [Point to circles from outside in]

 First: Administrative tasks.
 Almost everyone mentioned using AI for emails, summaries, documentation.
 The stuff that takes time but doesn't require deep expertise.
-One faculty member wants to create an agent to automatically categorize and draft email responses.
+One faculty member wants to create an agent to automatically categorise and draft email responses.
 That's not being lazy - that's being strategic about where to spend human attention.

 Second: Teaching enhancement.
 Generating discussion questions, creating alternative explanations for difficult concepts, building case studies.
 AI is particularly good at "give me 10 variations of this" - expanding options for teachers to choose from.

 Third: Student support.
 This one excites me most.
-[Point to center] AI can provide personalized feedback at 2am when a student is stuck.
+[Point to center] AI can provide personalised feedback at 2am when a student is stuck.
 It can give infinite patience for "dumb questions" students are embarrassed to ask in class.
 It can adapt explanations to different learning styles.

-But notice what's at the center [point to heart and shield]: Human connection AND human judgment.
+But notice what's at the centre [point to heart and shield]: Human connection AND human judgment.
 All of this administrative and teaching efficiency creates more time for the work only humans can do - mentoring, inspiring, making meaning, connecting concepts to lived experience.
 And critically, the expert evaluation that AI can't do itself.
 AI is a powerful first draft tool, but it requires expert review.
 That's not a bug - that's the workflow.

 We're not replacing teachers.
 We're freeing teachers to be more human - and more critical.
 :::